SAP-samples/teched2022-DT261/exercises/ex7/README.md

 In this step we will configure the entities to replicated to Industry Cloud.
 Depending on the application in scope different entities are required (order sourcing requires different entities than promotion planning).
 A replication model groups together outbound implementations for the individual entities (product, plant, sales organization etc.).
 We plan to automate this configuration.
 In the exercise we will configure it manually.

 > **Warning**
-> The content of this exercise is up-to-date as of TechEd 2022.
+> The content of this exercise is up-to-date as of the SAP TechEd Hands-On Lab 2022.
 Please go to the official [SAP Data Ingestion for Industry Cloud documentation](https://help.sap.com/docs/DI_ICS/925366f331c54ee88e2b61ddae0be9fc/88da41cc955e49f1b7080e882bae36d4.html?locale=en-US) for the most recent version.

 ## Maintain a Replication Model